wouterpeere/GHEtool/JOSS/Paper.md

 GHEtool is a python package with a graphical counterpart centred around borefield sizing and the evaluation of temperature evolution.

-The main advantage of GHEtool is that the ground response functions (gfunctions [gfunctions]), which are needed to size a borefield, are already precalculated for more than 140 000 borefield – ground combinations.
+The main advantage of GHEtool is that the ground response functions (gfunctions [@gfunctions]), which are needed to size a borefield, are already precalculated for more than 140 000 borefield – ground combinations.
 This precalculation saves much time.
 This saving can take a couple of seconds to several minutes to calculate the gfunction for even one borefield.
 On the other hand, the tool provides the option to provide your gfunction data for your own custom borefield configuration.

 GHEtool aims to be used both by academic researchers in thermal systems integration and as a tool for educational purposes.
 It offers all the code and functions needed to size a borefield.